Ruth Fischer: Anti-Stalinism

-In Germany, she and Maslow formed a splinter group to the left of the KPD. arguing that Stalin was the leader of a counter-revolution in the USSR, which was ruled by a new class of bureaucrats running a form of state capitalism.
+In Germany, she and Maslow formed a splinter group to the left of the KPD, arguing that Stalin was the leader of a counter-revolution in the USSR, which was ruled by a new class of bureaucrats running a form of state capitalism.
 She lost her Reichstag seat in 1928, and fled to Paris in 1933 and in August the same year the Nazi government annulled her naturalisation of 1923.
 When Trotsky founded the Fourth International in 1938, he 'set great store' by the accession of Fischer, who visited him frequently in France, though her opposition to Stalinism went further than his.

 In 1941, Fischer left France for the United States.

 In 1947, she testified before HUAC against her brothers Gerhart and Hanns.
 Her testimony against Hanns resulted in his blacklisting and deportation.
 She testified that Gerhart was an important Comintern agent.

+During the early years of the Cold War Fischer also served as an agent for the precursor to the CIA, The Pond.
+Under code-named "Alice Miller," she was considered a key Pond agent for eight years, working under her cover as a correspondent, including for the North American Newspaper Alliance.
+Her tasks included getting intelligence on Stalinists, Marxists and socialists in Europe, Africa and China.

 In 1948, she published her memoir Stalin and German Communism - but the accuracy of her account of events that had happened a quarter of a century or more before she was writing has been challenged.
-Rosa Luxemburg's biographer, J.P.Nettl, described the book as "generally unreliable; in places deliberately so."
-E.H.Carr looked into one of the claims made in the book and concluded that it was "inaccurate in every particular that can be checked."
+Rosa Luxemburg's biographer, J. P. Nettl, described the book as "generally unreliable; in places deliberately so."
+E. H. Carr looked into one of the claims made in the book and concluded that it was "inaccurate in every particular that can be checked."

 Isaac Deutscher, a biographer of Trotsky and Stalin, described her as a "young, trumpet-tongued woman, without any revolutionary experience or merit, yet idolized by the Communists of Berlin."

 In 1955, Fischer returned to Paris and published her books Stalin and German Communism and Die Umformung der Sowjetgesellschaft.

 Death and afterwards

 Fischer died in Paris in 1961, aged 65, from undisclosed causes.

 She had one child, Friedrich Gerhart Friedländer (F.G.
-Friedlander), born in Vienna 1917, later a mathematician, who died in the United Kingdom in 2001.
+Friedlander), born in Vienna 1917, later a mathematician & Fellow of the Royal Society, who died in the United Kingdom in 2001.

 The International Institute of Social History has an archive of her papers.